pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 However, despite suas promessas para sua disciplina requer dois passos cruciais.
 1) automation 2) baby-steps

+1. Design and add a test.
+2. Run all tests and see the new one fail (red).
+3. Add enough implementation code to satisfy the new test.
+4. Run all tests, repeat 3 if necessary until all tests pass (green).
+5. Occasionally refactor to improve code structure.
+6. Run all tests after refactoring to ensure all tests pass.

 #The controversy: "TDD is dead.
 Long live testing"